brantphoto/trickery/README.md

 # trickery
-JS examples used to educate on the subject of Javascript
+Short examples used to educate on the subject of JavaScript